 Learn to tie your belt before starting classes.
-Keep your personal hygiene clean and have an open mind and spirit to get to know a martial art where we use technique and feeling to control our opponent doesn’t matter the size and where.
+Keep your personal hygiene clean.
+Have an open mind and spirit to get to know a martial art where we use technique and feeling to control our opponent.
+It doesn’t matter the size and where.

 What do his students think of him?

-We caught up with a few of Ícaro’s students and asked them to tell us a bit about their experience training under TFC’s BJJ Coach.
+We asked a few of Ícaro’s students to tell us a bit about their experience training under TFC’s BJJ Coach.

-‘Since starting BJJ just over a year ago with coach Icaro, he has been incredibly patient and encouraging and shown professionalism in his teachings.
+‘Since starting BJJ just over a year ago with coach Icaro, he has been incredibly patient.
+He is also encouraging and shown professionalism in his teachings.
 As I do not have a fighting background his leadership and support has given me the confidence to enter into BJJ competitions and achieve my goal to win gold.
 His knowledge is well received and I hope to be able learn as much as I can from him.
 I am very proud to have him as a coach.’

 ‘Starting up BJJ with Icaro has been an amazing journey.
-Having a busy schedule with uni for a while he was very understanding and also mindful of my pre-existing back pains.
+Having a busy schedule with uni for a while he was very understanding.
+He was also mindful of my pre-existing back pains.
 Icaro has a great interest in all of his students.
 He is super observant and truly cares for the development of each member and their goals.
 I look forward to returning back to BJJ after injury and to continue working through the details of the sport with an awesome coach!’

 Whether you’re training to compete or to keep fit.
 Whether you like training in Gi or in No Gi.
 Once you’ve found a BJJ Coach that suits your style and learning method, it can possibly be one of the most impactful relationships you develop.
 BJJ is a journey full of ups and downs so having a guide to help push you through each milestone is invaluable.